Blocss/blocss/README.md

 Keep in mind that the API of some functions, mixins and modules has changed drastically, please check the modules for specific implementation details.

 Due to this change there is a legacy wrapper available in [/lib/tools/_legacy.scss](/lib/tools/_legacy.scss).
 This file contains some "old" mixin and function names which are wrapped to their new ones.

-Blocss 7 is fully compliant with the old, seperate modules which you find in the repository, given you use the `legacy` mixin file.
+In that way Blocss 7 is fully compliant with the old seperate modules which you find in the repository, given you use the `legacy` mixin file.

 **Why use Blocss:**